robertbasic/aoc2017/README.md

 Second puzzle was bad because I HAD THE WRONG VARIABLE AS AN ARGUMENT TO `ElvenHashChecksum`!!!
 After converting the lengths to their ASCII counterpart, I ended up still having the original `lengths` variable as an argument.
 FFS.

+**NOTE**: On what is technically day 15 I was traveling to Zagreb, so in that time I rewrote day 10 to be more manageable, easier to reuse for day 14.

 ## Day 11

 I tried first to figure out movement on my own...
 Didn't quite get it.
 I still have another idea I want to try, but